jdx/mise/docs/dev-tools/backends/cargo.md

 ### Using Git

-You can install a any package from a Git repository using the `mise` command.
+You can install any package from a Git repository using the `mise` command.
 This allows you to install a particular tag, branch, or commit revision:

 ```sh